 Bladder cancer typically affects older patients with a median age at diagnosis of 73 years.
 Males are four times more frequently affected than females.
 Similarly, bladder cancer is more common in Caucasians than in Asian patients.
 Singular inheritable genetic risk factors are rare in patients with bladder or urinary tract cancers.
 Patients with defects in mismatch repair genes leading to microsatellite instability (MLH1, MSH2, MSH6, etc.) as part of the familial cancer Lynch syndrome are at particular risk of upper urinary tract cancers of the renal pelvis and ureter.
 Additionally, patients with Cowden disease (PTEN mutations) or retinoblastoma (RB1 mutations) are at increased risk for developing bladder cancer.

 Historically, associations have existed between environmental toxic exposures and higher rates of developing bladder cancer.
 Carcinogenic agents associated with increased risk of bladder cancer have included the aromatic amines benzidine and beta-naphthylamine that can be present in industrial dyes as well as arsenic that can be found in some drinking water supplies in underdeveloped countries.
 Other chemicals in the leather, paint, rubber, textiles, and printing industries have been associated with bladder cancer.
 More recently, associations with exposures to hair dyes and hair sprays in workers in the hairstyling field have been suggested.
-Additionally, much concern has been raised regarding use of the antidiabetic medication, pioglitazone, and bladder cancer risk.
-Extensive review of ...
+Additionally, much concern has been raised regarding use of the antidiabetic medication, pioglitazone, and bladder cancer risk. ...